Add an AWS PrivateLink Connection

 Verify the Connection

-Verify the connection in Capella AI Services by opening the Private Endpoints page.
+Verify the connection in the AI Data Plane by opening the Private Endpoints page.
 The new private endpoint shows a Linked status when the connection is complete.
 This status change can take several minutes after completing the configuration procedure.